specklesystems/speckle-docs/user/support-tables.md

 ### Unsupported Elements

-Openings, Sketch Grids (2/3 Axis) and inclined Slabs and Walls, and anything else not listed is currently not supported.
+Openings in walls, Sketch Grids (2/3 Axis) and inclined Slabs and Walls, and anything else not listed is currently not supported.

 ## Tekla Structures